Skip to Content

 2. Pick tried-and-true recipes

 In Dinner A, I picked some new recipes online to use up my CSA bounty and found the times were all off!
-With Dinner B, I served a favorite fresh summer salad with grilled fish and other simple steamed or raw veggies.
+With Dinner B, I served a favorite casserole that I was able to assemble the day before, simple steamed veggies, and chips and guacamole.

 3. Arrange the space